-- Qualified graduates from relevant disciplines (minimum B- average) with 4-5 years of relevant experience.
+- 1. Qualified graduates from relevant disciplines (minimum B- average) with 2-3 years of relevant experience or permission of the admissions committee.
 Relevant experience is determined by the admissions committee. - 2.
-Graduates from a professional program in Planning, Landscape Architecture, Architecture or Engineering (minimum B- average).
+Graduates from a related professional program, such as but not limited to, in Planning, Landscape Architecture, Architecture or Engineering (minimum B- average).